front-end-foundations/session3/README.md

 ### Removing the on- off- images

-Images and any other externally linked asset increases the time it takes to download and render your page.
+Images and externally linked assets are an important factor contributing to the time it takes to download and render your page.
 It is considered a best practice to minimize the number of images whereever possible so let's remove as many as we can.

 Aside: [Hex color vs. RGB vs. RGBA](https://www.w3schools.com/colors/colors_converter.asp)

 - [Intro to gradients in css](https://css-tricks.com/css3-gradients/) has more information than you'll ever need
-- The [Gradient editor](http://www.colorzilla.com/gradient-editor/) is still a useful tool
+- The [Gradient editor](http://www.colorzilla.com/gradient-editor/) is a useful tool

 Edit the background properties for the tabs: